jmarkstevens/ReactPatterns/README.md

 I am now using webpack and babel for the build tool chain.
 Previous to the React.15 projects, I had used gulp, browserify and babelify.
 Since React.14 I am using babel stage 0 with arrow functions and let instead of var.
 With React.15 the build is now all webpack.

-There are no React-Router examples yet because I have been building applications instead of static websites so far.

 **React.14**
 *  Basic
 *  ReFlux SuperAgent ajax